Freaxbot/TSDNS/README.md

 # TSDNS
-This is a TSDNS Implementation in GO.
+This libary establish a connection to the a defined TSDNS and get the IP and Port of an TeamSpeak3 Server behind a domain.

 ---
 ## Example